-Greg Tarr is the overall winner of the BT Young Scientist & Technology Exhibition
+Greg Tarr, a Leaving Cert student at Bandon Grammar School in Co Cork, is the overall winner of the 2021 BT Young Scientist & Technology Exhibition (BTYSTE).

 He devised an advanced computer programme using artificial intelligence to detect "deepfake" videos, which have caused havoc on social media channels.
 It is quicker and more accurate than many of the state-of-the-art detection systems, the judges found.